Kotlin/kotlin-by-example/examples/04_functional/01_Higher-Order Functions.md

 # Higher-Order Functions

-A higher-order function is a function that takes another function as parameter and/or returns a function.
+A [*higher-order function*](https://kotlinlang.org/docs/reference/lambdas.html) is a function that takes another function as parameter and/or returns a function.

-### Taking a function as parameter
+### Taking Functions as Parameters

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">